-At the beginning of each quarter, participating districts submit a staff roster (Participant List) providing a comprehensive list of staff eligible to participate in the RMTS time study.
-This list of names is subsequently grouped into job categories (that describe their job function), and from that list all job categories are assigned into one of two "cost pools".
-There will be two mutually exclusive cost pools.
+Prior to the beginning of each quarter, participating districts should submit a staff roster (Participant List) providing a comprehensive list of staff eligible to participate in the RMTS time study.
+This list of names is subsequently grouped into job categories (that describe their job function), and from that list all job categories are assigned into one of three "cost pools."
+There will be three mutually exclusive cost pools.